Pope's 3 key words for a marriage: 'Please, thanks, sorry'

 Associated Press

-ROME (AP) — Pope Francis is seeking to encourage married couples, acknowledging that the pandemic has aggravated some family problems but urging couples to seek help and always remember three key words in a marriage: “Please, thanks and sorry.”
+ROME (AP) — Pope Francis sought Sunday to encourage married couples, acknowledging that the pandemic has aggravated some family problems but urging couples to seek help and always remember three key words in a marriage: “Please, thanks and sorry.”

 “Pre-existing problems were aggravated, creating conflicts that in some cases became almost unbearable.
 Many even experienced the breakup of a relationship,” Francis wrote.